bbauska/CAD101en/README.md

 tabs, an area for the image, and further blocks for text and thumbnail images.

-The \<div\> tag was not introduced in HTML5, but is a good starting point for laying out a page or document.
+The &lt;div&gt; tag was not introduced in HTML5, but is a good starting point for laying out a page or document.

 Then, you can use other HTML5-specific structural elements inside the